adamyordan/blog/content/posts/006-chrome-sandbox-bypass.md

 }
 ```

-In `index.html`, we are setting up Out-of-Bound read/write bug by exploiting CVE-2019-5782.
+In `index.html`, we are setting up the out-of-bound read/write bug by exploiting CVE-2019-5782.
 Then, at first we visit the page, we enable the Mojo binding, and reload the page.
 Now that the Mojo binding is enabled (not undefined), we call the `crash` function.